maximebories/Frida-Request/README.md

     frida --usb --attach-frontmost --load NSURL.js --output=$(echo NSURL-"`date +%s`.json") --no-pause

-In this exemple the script capture POST/GET requests avec attaching to the frontmost app.
+In this exemple the script capture POST/GET requests attaching to the frontmost app.
 Epoch time of the start of the capture is appended to the filename of the log.

 **It should be noted that spawning migth be a smarter choice here as it is more likely that more requests ared fired at app launch.**